JeremiahKaren/35percent.github.io/_posts/2020-04-27-old-kent-rd-scheme-faces-loss-of-affordable-housing.md

 ---
 ## Berkely Homes threatens to reduce affordable housing at Malt St

 Berkely Homes (link) has the honour of being the first developer in Southwark to threaten to reduce its affordable housing contibution to the borough, since the onset of the Coronavirus crisis.
 Berkely secured planning permission for the Malt St development, just off the Old Kent Rd, in June 2019 (links), with a promise to build 40% affordable housing.
-Now a planning committee report reveals this affordable housing is at 'risk' because Berkeley intends to appeal against that it will reduce the amount of affordable housing, unless Southwark agrees to an unprecedented clause in its planning agreement, that could see all the affordable housing lost, should its development development partner, Peabody (link), hit financial trouble.
+Now a planning committee report reveals that this affordable housing is at 'risk', because Berkeley intends to mount an appeal that will reopen the question of the viability of the scheme, unless Southwark agrees to an unprecedented clause in its planning agreement, that could see all the affordable housing lost, should its development development partner, Peabody (link), hit financial trouble.

 Peabody got its own planning permission for the neighbouring Nyes Wharf redevelopment, in September 2018, but sold this on to Berkely, with Peabody to provide  all the affordable housing across both sites.
 Together the two sites will deliver 1,569 new homes of which 581 will be affordable (359 at social rent and 222 shared-ownership).